open-xml-templating/docxtemplater/docs/source/angular_parse.rst

     var expressions = require('angular-expressions');
     expressions.filters.olderThan = function(users, minAge) {
-        // This condition should be used to make sure that if your users is undefined, your output will be undefined as well and will not throw an error if(!users) return users;
+        // This condition should be used to make sure that if your input is
+        // undefined, your output will be undefined as well and will not
+        // throw an error
+        if(!users) return users;
         return users.filter(function(user) {
             return user.age >= minAge;